 The Model 158 Processing Unit includes one Byte Multiplexer Channel and two Block Multiplexer Channels as standard equipment.
 Up to three more Block Multiplexer Channels and a second Byte Multiplexer Channel (which takes the place of one of the Block Multiplexer Channels) are optional.
 (Selector Channels are not used with the Model 158).
-Each Byte Multiplexer Channel provides 256 nonshared subchannels or 8 shared and 120 nonshared > prices ranging from about \$4,200,000 to \$7,300,000.
-As compared with Model 165, IBM has raised the CPU price and reduced the cost of main storage for the Model 168.
-Thus, a 2-million-byte Model 168 costs more than its Model 165 counterpart, while a 3-million-byte Model 168 costs less.
-Customer deliveries are scheduled to begin in August 1973.
+Each Byte Multiplexer Channel provides 256 nonshared subchannels or 8 shared and 120 nonshared subchannels.
+Each Block Multiplexer Channel provides 16 shared and 480 nonshared subchannels, and can accommodate data rates of over 1.5 million bytes per second.